Stay right here for our final news roundup and information overload.

 I'm very good.

-I don't I don't know if I fully believe that.
+I don't know if I fully believe that.

-I gotta I gotta test the kids.
+I got to test the kids.

-Mom's air fried French fries or McDonald French fries after I finally got a McDonald French fries.
+Mom's air-fried french fries or McDonald french fries after I finally got a McDonald french fries.

 Oh, McDonald's.